usarscotus/legal-directory/frcp/rule_87.md

 (i) the claimant has pleaded the defense under Rule 8 ; and

-(ii) the parties have had the opportunity to conduct civil discovery on the defense.
+&nbsp;&nbsp;(ii) the parties have had the opportunity to conduct civil discovery on the defense.

 &nbsp;&nbsp;(9) Trial.
 Trial is to the court unless any party demands trial by jury under Rule 38 .